How to Apply to Med School

 Each school has a somewhat different process for MD-PhD and other joint degree admissions.
 Generally, you will designate on your AMCAS application that you are applying for a "Combined Medical Degree/PhD" for each school for which that is the case.
 The AMCAS application will include additional essays about your research interests and experiences.
 It is your responsibility to be aware of the letter of recommendation requirements at the MD-PhD programs to which you are applying, and to instruct the Health Sciences Office appropriately.
 It is not unusual for MD-PhD programs to require letters from every research experience.
 Don't be caught at the last minute having to scramble for letters.

 MD-PhD programs are offered at most medical schools and typically offer financial support for the PhD portion of the program.
 Links to these programs are available at http://www.aamc.org/students/research/mdphd/.
 The National Institute of General Medical Sciences financially supports 45 combined MD-PhD programs, known as Medical Scientist Training Programs (MSTP).
 Duke, Harvard, Johns Hopkins, New York University, University of Pennsylvania, Rochester, Yale, Washington University and Columbia are among the schools offering the MSTP.
 Because medical school tuition is completely paid for and a stipend is provided for six years, admission to this program is highly selective.
-A student should have a GPA of at least 3.6, an MCAT score well over 510, an extensive science background, and research experience in order to be competitive.
+Over the past several years, the average for accepted Swarthmore applicants to MD-PhD programs was 3.8 GPA and a 519 MCAT, with extensive science background and research experience.

 Students interested in research but not in a full MD-PhD program may want to consider MD degrees with a strong research component, sometimes over 5 years.
 One such program is Lerner Cleveland Clinic, a special program of Case Western, which promotes research in all disciplines, and is tuition-free.